pierreforstmann/mod_sqlite/INSTALL.md

     LoadModule sqlite_module  modules/mod_sqlite.so

 Once Apache has the module loaded, you can set up a location to host your SQLite database.
-Here is an example of the simplest mod_sqlite3 location
+Here is an example of the simplest mod_sqlite location
 configuration:

     <Location /test>